Partner Valuation Advisors Taps Industry Leader James Graber to Drive South Central Growth

 Partner Valuation Advisors Adds McKenna Luke to Lead National Hospitality Practice

-Chicago, IL, June 3, 2024 – Partner Valuation Advisors, a top 10 national appraisal firm, continues to expand its leadership team with the addition of McKenna Luke, MAI, who joins to lead the firm’s National Hospitality Practice Group.
+Chicago, IL - June 3, 2024 – Partner Valuation Advisors, a top 10 national appraisal firm, continues to expand its leadership team with the addition of McKenna Luke, MAI, who joins to lead the firm’s National Hospitality Practice Group.
 Ms. Luke will be responsible for driving the growth of the firm’s hospitality work related to appraisals, market studies, large portfolio engagements, and consulting assignments.

 Ms. Luke has overseen and completed thousands of assignments spanning hospitality properties from a small, independently owned motel to the most expensive resort in the U.S. She brings extensive nationwide hotel consulting and valuation experience having worked in 45 states and valued roughly $9 billion of assets in 2023 alone, combining for a total of more than $30 billion in the last five years.